3. Candidate Relaxation

 Purpose

-This stage performs full structural relaxation of the low-energy candidates selected during the scanning stage.
+This stage performs structural relaxation of the low-energy candidates selected during the scanning stage.

 For each candidate structure: